Exact solutions in quantum field theory under rotation: Rigidly-rotating quantum systems in curved space-time

 The properties of nonrotating thermal states on adS have been studied in the framework of RKT and QFT, for both scalars \cite{Ambrus:2018olh} and fermions \cite{Ambrus:2018olh,Ambrus:2017cow}, in the absence of a chemical potential.
 The curvature of adS space-time affects these states in a number of ways.
 First, the normal-ordering procedure applied in section~\ref{sec:tevs0} is not valid in a general curved space-time due to the fact that v.e.v.s for the nonrotating vacuum are nonzero, for both scalars \cite{Kent:2014nya} and fermions \cite{Ambrus:2015mfa}.
 Unlike our Minkowski space-time results in section~\ref{sec:tevs0}, the t.e.v.s for stationary states of both scalars and fermions receive quantum corrections in adS \cite{Ambrus:2018olh,Ambrus:2017cow,Ambrus:2017vlf}.

 What about rigidly-rotating quantum states in adS?
-Due to its time-like boundary, there is no SOL in adS if $\Omega {\mathcal {R}}<1$, where $\Omega $ is the angular speed and ${\mathcal {R}}$ is the radius of curvature of the space-time.
-In other words, if the radius of curvature is small and the angular speed not too large, there is no SOL.
+Due to its time-like boundary, there is no SLS in adS if $\Omega {\mathcal {R}}<1$, where $\Omega $ is the angular speed and ${\mathcal {R}}$ is the radius of curvature of the space-time.
+In other words, if the radius of curvature is small and the angular speed not too large, there is no SLS.
 Rigidly-rotating quantum states on adS have been studied in much less detail than their Minkowski counterparts.
 For a quantum scalar field, it is known that the only possible choice of global vacuum state is the nonrotating vacuum \cite{Kent:2014wda}, as in Minkowski space-time.
-One might conjecture that rigidly-rotating thermal states for scalars can be defined only if there is no SOL, but this question has yet to addressed.
-For a quantum fermion field, the rotating and nonrotating vacua are identical if there is no SOL, while if an SOL is present, a distinct rotating vacuum state can be defined \cite{Ambrus:2014fka}.
-The preliminary analysis in \cite{Ambrus:2014fka} also shows that rigidly-rotating thermal states have at least some features similar to those seen in sections~\ref{sec:tevs} and \ref{sec:SET} in Minkowski space-time, in particular the t.e.v.s diverge on the SOL (if there is one).
+One might conjecture that rigidly-rotating thermal states for scalars can be defined only if there is no SLS, but this question has yet to be addressed.
+For a quantum fermion field, the rotating and nonrotating vacua are identical if there is no SLS, while if an SLS is present, a distinct rotating vacuum state can be defined \cite{Ambrus:2014fka}.
+The preliminary analysis in \cite{Ambrus:2014fka} shows that rigidly-rotating thermal states have at least some features similar to those seen in sections~\ref{sec:tevs} and \ref{sec:SET} in Minkowski space-time, in particular the t.e.v.s diverge on the SLS (if there is one).